-4.24 The application is accompanied by a Phase 1 Contaminated Land Investigation prepared by The YES Consultancy @ The City of York Council (who now act as the

-Council's consultant on such matters).
+4.27 The application is accompanied by a Phase 1 Contaminated Land Investigation prepared by The YES Consultancy @ The City of York Council (who now act as the Council's consultant on such matters).
 This report states that there has been no past industrial activity on the site and no evidence of land contamination has been observed.
 Whilst this report dates from 2015, the submitted Planning Statement confirms that there has been no activity on the site that could have changed the conditions of the land.
-A closed landfill site is located approximately 200m to the north east of the site, however it can be concluded that the application site poses a low contaminant risk and the proposals are therefore acceptable with respect to contamination.
+A closed landfill site is located approximately 200m to the north east of the site, however it can be concluded that the application site poses a low contaminant risk other than land to the rear of Oakview House and Noelworth House which has been used to store caravans and poses a moderate risk.
+The submitted Consultant's report recommends that a Phase 2 investigation is undertaken to assess the extent of any contamination.
+Subject to appropriate conditions, the proposals are considered to be acceptable with respect to contamination.